Business Development Officer (Harare)

 Job Description

-Applications are invited from suitably qualified and experienced candidates to fill the above mentioned postion.
+Sports and Recreation Commission is seeking to recruit suitably qualified and experienced persons to fill the above mentioned position of Business Development Officer.

 Duties and Responsibilities